hinandinishukla-bot/-library-management-django-/README.md

-📚 Library Management System (LMS)
+📚 Library Management System (Admin)

 “A library is not a luxury but one of the necessities of life.” — Henry Ward Beecher

-The Library Management System (LMS) is a Django-based application designed to simplify the management of books, borrowing, and user interactions.
-Built using Django 5.x, SQLite3, and HTML/CSS, the system now supports both Admin and User roles and integrates with the OpenLibrary API to fetch book details automatically.

-🌟 Overview

-The LMS provides two types of access:

-👨‍💼 Admin

-Has full control over book records, users, and borrowing operations.

-👤 Users

-Regular users can view books, borrow books, return books, and add reviews.

-The system also connects to the OpenLibrary API, enabling automatic retrieval of book information such as:

-Title

-Author

-Cover Image

-ISBN details

-This reduces manual data entry and makes book management faster and more accurate.

-🔑 Core Features
-🧾 Book Management (Admin)

-Admins can:

-Add new books (with OpenLibrary auto-fill)

-Edit book information

-Delete books

-Manage book availability

-Upload or fetch book covers

-📦 Borrow & Return System
-Admin Capabilities

-Issue books to users

-Set borrowing and due dates

-View overdue books

-Mark books as returned

-User Capabilities

-Request to borrow a book

-Return borrowed books

-Track borrowing history

-📝 Reviews & Ratings (Users)

-Users can:

-Add reviews to books

-Rate books (1–5 stars)

-Edit or delete their own reviews

-🔐 Authentication & Authorization

-Django’s built-in authentication system

-Role-based access:

-Admin → full CRUD operations

-User → controlled borrowing + review features

-Secure session-based login

-🤖 OpenLibrary API Integration

-Using the external OpenLibrary API, admins can fetch book details by:

-ISBN

-Title

-Author

-This includes:

-Metadata (title, author, publisher, publish year)

-High-quality book covers

-Unique identifiers

-This removes the need for manual entry and speeds up book registration.

-🏗️ Tech Stack
-Component	Technology
-Framework	Django 5.x
-Database	SQLite3
-Language	Python 3.11+
-Frontend	HTML + CSS
-External API	OpenLibrary API
-Version Control	Git + GitHub
-🎯 Final Result

-A fully functional Admin + User Library Management System with:

-Modern UI

-Automated book data retrieval

-Borrow/return workflows

-Review system

-Secure role-based access
+This is the Admin interface of the Library Management System (LMS), built using Django 5.x.
+It allows admins to manage books, users, borrowing/returning workflows, and overall library operations efficiently.
+The system integrates with the OpenLibrary API to automatically fetch book metadata.

+🌟 Admin Features
+1. Book Management

+Add Books: Add new books manually or fetch book details automatically using OpenLibrary API (by ISBN, title, or author).

+Edit Books: Update title, author, publisher, publish year, number of copies, and cover image.

+Delete Books: Remove outdated or damaged books.

+Manage Copies: Track total and available copies for each book.

+2. Borrow & Return Management

+Issue Books: Assign books to users with borrow and due dates.

+Track Returns: Mark books as returned and update availability.

+Overdue Monitoring: Identify and manage overdue books.

+3. User Management

+View Users: See registered users and their borrowing activity.

+Role Management: Assign roles (Admin/User).

+Deactivate Users: Block or deactivate accounts if needed.

+4. Dashboard Overview

+Quick statistics of all books, borrowed books, overdue returns, and reviews.

+Easy navigation for managing library operations.